blaskovicz/go-cryptkeeper/README.md

 }

-// declare a struct for database Value cs := types.CryptString{"hello word"}
+// declare a struct for database Value cs := cryptkeeper.CryptString{"hello word"}

-// insert the row; uses types.Encrypt(string) under the covers.
+// insert the row; uses cryptkeeper.Encrypt(string) under the covers.
 // column type can be something like text, varchar, or bytea _, err = db.Exec("INSERT INTO secret_phrases(phrase) VALUES ($1)", &cs) if err != nil {